duxuhao/Feature-Selection/README.md

 - This code take a while to run, you can stop it any time and restart by replace the best features combination in temp

-## This features selection method achieved:
+## This features selection method achieved

 - **1st** in Rong360